Image: © Aussie Ark

 More News Stories

-Rocket the Brush-Tailed Rock Wallaby Aussie Ark
+Rocket the rock wallaby at Aussie Ark

 Swamp-Wallaby